Problems from Not Drinking Enough Water

 Maintaining proper hydration is essential to healthy organ function.
 As we have always recommended, it’s necessary to consume at least 8 glasses of water each day.
-If we make this healthy habit a routine in our daily lives, we can help prevent ourselves from suffering from major health problems down the road.
+If you make this a habit in your daily life, you’ll be helping to reduce the risk of certain major health problems down the road.

-People who are very active, whether at work or exercising, need to stay more hydrated even though they may not be thirsty.
-This is because the lack of water in the organs is the leading cause of headaches, loss of mobility, colon and bladder cancer, as well as the loss of physical and mental development.
+People who are very active, whether at work or through exercise, need to stay more hydrated even though they may not be thirsty.
+This is because the lack of water in the organs is a leading cause of headaches, as well as other problems stunting your physical and mental development.

 The importance of water in digestion

-Water is fundamental for correct intestinal function, since the absence of liquid slows the digestion process, and can also aid in producing polyps in the large intestine; these can cause constipation.
-If these accumulate and grow over time, they can cause inflammation and pain in the colon; in worse cases, they can get infected and cause colitis.
+Water is essential for keeping the intestines working correctly.
+The absence of liquid slows the digestion process and may also aid in producing polyps in the large intestine.
+These issues can lead to constipation.
+If these accumulate and grow over time, they can cause inflammation and pain in the colon.
+In the worse cases, they can get infected and cause colitis.

 As we know, arthritis is brought on by change or deterioration of cartilage, which is the tissue found in the joints that helps us move and bend smoothly.
-As of now, the exact cause of arthritis is unknown, and there is no medical cure; only medicines to help reduce inflammation and pain.
+As of now, the exact cause of arthritis is unknown, and there is no medical cure.
+The only treatment available is to take medicines to help reduce inflammation and pain.

-Everything mentioned regarding the importance of hydration with regards to arthritis, is also true in prevention of back pain, since the vertebral joints require water to remain functional and prevent friction between discs.
+Everything mentioned regarding the importance of hydration with regards to arthritis is also true in prevention of back pain.
+This is because the vertebral joints require water to remain functional and prevent friction between discs.

-In the majority of cases, migraines are caused by not drinking enough water.
-Water helps regulate body temperature, and without it, the vessels dilate – which provokes strong headaches.
-When this happens, you need to drink a big glass of cold water to drop your internal body temperature.
-If we hydrate this way constantly, we’re sure to prevent migraine attacks in the future!
+Migraines may sometimes be caused by not drinking enough water.
+Water helps regulate body temperature.
+Without it, the vessels dilate – which provokes strong headaches.
+When this happens, you need to drink a big glass of cold water to hydrate yourself.
+If you get enough water, you’re reducing your risk for headaches!

 Chronic fatigue and depression